 This is not a problem per se, but Quito being a traffic-congested city, it will take quite a bit of time and the pica-placa clock is ticking. [pica-placa = the local system where on certain days during peak hours certain license plates are not allowed to drive.
 Penalties include fines, impounding of the vehicle and point devaluation of the driver’s license].

 Arnand isn’t taking any risks.
 As a result we are using three different cars [with different license plates] and need almost the entire day to get the mounted tires back to the workshop.
 While waiting to get the wheels balanced we manage to pick up some original Bosch wipers [the old ones were leaving too many markings on window].
-To top it off, on our return Pedro has a little present for us: New, shiny wheel nuts to replace the rusted black old ones and to match the new rims. [more on nuts here]
+To top it off, on our return Pedro has a little present for us: New, shiny wheel nuts to replace the rusted black old ones and to match the new rims. [more on nuts here].

 I also decide to check the tension off the front axle wheel bearings and replace the lock nuts with my new tool, a 54mm spindle socket.
-I was sick and tired with all the hammering in all the workshops and it’s beyond me that people don’t want to invest a little in proper tools.
+I was sick and tired with all the hammering in all the workshops and it’s beyond me that people don’t want to invest in proper tools.
 I found one on Amazon and Adam from Our Open Road brought it from the States for me.
 Working with the big socket is a breeze and over the course of our stay it doesn’t serve only our Land Cruiser!

-Meanwhile I exchange the bolts of the Free Wheel Hub for tamper proof security Torx ones after our little problem with the dark side of society in Bolivia.
+Meanwhile I exchange the bolts of the Free Wheel Hub for tamper-proof security Torx ones after our little problem with the dark side of society in Bolivia.

 At the end of the day I have put the tires back under the Land Cruiser and Pedro and I are admiring it from afar, trying to judge the suspension.
 I think the rear is still sitting too low in comparison with the front and Pedro proposes to take the number 3 leaf out of the front set-up.
 Yet more work but I’d like to tackle the suspension issue for once and for all.